 Baby names come and go in popularity, but at the top of the list there is often not a lot of movement (see our previous post The 2018 baby name data are here!).
-Which names jumped the most in popularity in the past year?
-Here are some highlights from the latest available data, courtesy of the Social Security Administration:
+Which are the most surprising baby names of the past year?
+Here are some highlights from the latest available data from the Social Security Administration:

 Theodore and Theo: Theodore gained 16 places, but even more spectacularly Theo gained 47 places.
-According to our analyses, these names are perceived as traditional yet trendy, and sound liberal and highly educated.
+According to our Nameclouds baby name generator, these names are perceived as traditional yet trendy, and sound liberal and highly educated.
 They are most common in the Midwest and North East.
+Canadian Pharmacy https://www.rpspharmacy.com/

 Nova is the girl name that gained the most: a whole 39 places, ranking now 56 among all girl names.
 In contrast with Theodore and Theo, Nova has no strong association with tradition, education, or liberal vs. conservative orientation, and perhaps because of this it is increasing in popularity all over the country.